Modern Slavery Statement

 ASSESSING MODERN SLAVERY RISKS IN OUR SUPPLY CHAIN

 Our supply chain predominantly consists of UK-based suppliers, including construction and specialised contractors involved in property development and refurbishment.
-Additionally, we engage broader service providers for facilities and property management, encompassing preventative and reactive maintenance, utilities, health and safety, cleaning, and laundry, as well as suppliers of goods such as furniture and electricals.
+Additionally, we engage broader service providers for facilities and property management, encompassing preventative and reactive maintenance, utilities, health and safety, cleaning, and laundry, as well as suppliers of goods such as furniture and electricals, white goods, office supplies.
 We have minimal contact with countries that are generally considered to have a risk of modern slavery.

 We've adopted a risk-based approach to evaluate our supply chain, pinpointing areas where modern slavery or human trafficking may occur.
-Our assessment highlights potential higher risks within the supply chains of our construction contractors and property management service providers, particularly those involved in cleaning and security services.
+Our assessment highlights potential higher risks within the supply chains of our construction contractors and property management service providers, particularly those involved in cleaning and security services and such services are assessed proportionally to mitigate the increased level of risk.

 Our Procurement Department has identified certain supplier categories where a heightened risk of modern slavery is perceived.
 These types of business tend to pay lower wages and rely on labour from outside the country to undertake their business.
 We manage this risk through our supplier selection and onboarding processes.